Shut Up and Dance (Black Mirror): Plot

-Hector is instructed to destroy the car, while Kenny takes the money to a drop-off point in a forest.
-He meets another victim (Paul Bazely), who explains they are to fight to the death whilst being filmed through a drone; the winner earns the money.
-When Kenny protests that he was merely masturbating to photos, his opponent asks how young the subjects were, revealing he is a paedophile and implying Kenny is, too.
-Kenny attempts suicide, but finds the gun is empty.
-The two fight.
+Finally arriving at some hilltop woods in Wittenham Clumps, Kenny is ordered to bring the money to a drop site whilst Hector is told to take away and destroy the car.
+Hector apologises for pressuring Kenny into robbing the bank, and the two bid each other farewell.
+Entering the woods, Kenny meets another blackmail victim (Paul Bazely), who explains they are to fight to the death while being filmed through a drone, and the winner earns the money and secrecy.
+When Kenny protests that he was merely masturbating to photos, his opponent asks how young the subjects were and Kenny is too ashamed to answer.
+The man affirms that he was caught for the same offense, revealing both are pedophiles.
+Kenny attempts suicide, but discovers the gun from earlier is empty.
+Seizing his chance, the other man attacks him.

-Arriving home, Hector is texted a trollface, finding the blackmailers have sent Penny evidence of his infidelity regardless.
-The others' information is also released.
-Having killed the man, a shellshocked Kenny staggers from the woods injured.
-His distraught mother Sandra (Camilla Power) calls him, screaming that the video of him masturbating to images of children went live and was seen by Lindsey and her friends.
-Humiliated, exposed as a paedophile and traumatised by the sadistic demands, Kenny tearfully hangs up, receiving a trollface image as police arrive and apprehend the bloodied teen.
+Arriving home, Hector is texted a Trollface, finding out that the blackmailers have disclosed evidence of his infidelity to Penny regardless, and he finds her crying as she regards the evidence on his laptop.
+The biker who delivered Kenny the cake and the CEO's information is also released.
+A shellshocked Kenny staggers from the woods, injured and traumatized after the fight.
+His mother (Camilla Power) phones him, screaming in horror that Kenny has been found to have been "looking at kids", and the video of him masturbating has been distributed to Lindsey and all of her friends.
+As she begs Kenny to tell her none of it is true, he hangs up in shame, also receiving a trollface image as police arrive and apprehend him.